-This three-week clinical course provides the PA student with a comprehensive review of the didactic phase of training.
+This clinical course provides the PA student with a comprehensive review of the didactic phase of their PA education.
 Students engage in a number of activities designed to enhance their current clinical skills and didactic knowledge prior to beginning their clinical rotations.